CodeBoy2024/Blooket-Cheats/README.md

 # Blooket-Cheats
-Great working Blooket hacks for your enjoyment.
+Great working Blooket hacks made by #CodeBoy2024 for your enjoyment.
 Code edited from #Minemaster121 original Blooket cheats.
+# Tower Defence
+#Clear Enemies Removes all enemies.